 This is the ideal time to add to your plant collections and improve your garden for next year, the soil is still warm, and is usually moist – providing the perfect conditions to plant out beautiful new shrubs, clematis, perennials, fruit trees, and other plants, which can establish themselves readily now.
 When purchasing plants at your local nursery, look for healthy plants, which are ideally suited to the soil conditions and aspect your garden provides.
 If you would like to grow more plants beneficial to bees and other pollinating insects, look out for the ‘Perfect for Pollinators’ Logo when purchasing plants, or ask advice at your local nursery or garden centre.

 If you have a problem with squirrels removing your bulbs, protect them using chicken wire: plant your bulbs as normal and cover with soil, then place the wire over the bulbs and cover with more soil.
 Another squirrel deterrent is economy soap, squirrels hate Stearic acid which is found in cheap soap, and will avoid the area.
-Grating the soap increases the surface area and allows you to easily sprinkle the soap where it’s required.
+Grating the soap increases the surface area and means you can sprinkle the soap where it’s required.

 It is well worth dedicating time and effort to your lawn in September, as any work you do now will benefit your lawn throughout the year ahead.
 Rake up fallen leaves from your lawn as soon as possible, especially in wet weather.
 If left in situ, the leaves will block the sunlight from getting to the grass, fallen leaves can also harbour fungus and disease.
+Leave piles of leaves in out of the way locations, for wildlife.
 Raking also removes moss and thatch, which if allowed to build up too much, forms a carpet over the grass, heating up and drying out quickly in dry weather.
 In wet weather thatch acts like a sponge, absorbing any water, and preventing it from penetrating through to the soil below.
 A moderate amount of thatch is beneficial to the lawn, but removing the excess now will allow for easier mowing, and a better looking lawn next year.

 It’s the ideal time to aerate your lawn, use either a hollow tine fork, if you have one, or a garden fork.
 This is a good exercise to burn off any unwanted calories, as you need to really drive the fork into the lawn and then give it a good wiggle back and forth, to really make a difference and ease any compaction.
 It’s the perfect time to sow grass seed in any bare patches or lay turf if you wish to.
 Make sure you have selected a seed suitable for the type of lawn you want to have, and for the conditions present.
 Store the grass seed in the freezer for a few days before sowing – the sudden change in temperature will help the seed germinate more readily.